hamsamilton/AlePlotPlus/README.md

 Accumulated Local Effect (ALE) Plots are a function decomposition method that allows researchers to interrogate complex machine learning functions by estimating non-linear functions that describe the effects of each predictor on the prediction.

-This package is designed to improve on and extend the ALEPlot package in the following ways:
+This package is designed to extend the ALEPlot package in the following ways:

 ## Improvements